The 10 Biggest Leadership Misconceptions about Leading a Team

 1. Managing People is Easy

 Observing our superiors can sometimes lead us to question their performance.
-We may find ourselves critiquing their communication or prioritisation, convinced that we could handle team management more effectively, given the opportunity.
+We may find ourselves critiquing their communication skills or clarity about business priorities, convinced that we could handle team management more effectively, given the opportunity.

-However, it can be a rude awakening to discover the complexities of managing people and how much time it takes.
+However, it can be a rude awakening to discover the complexities of managing people and how much time and effort is required.
 New leaders are often surprised by how much of their work day goes towards helping others, leaving little time to get their own tasks done.

 2. Being a Leader is Easy